-Picturesque Downtown Keene is as New England as it gets!
+Picturesque Downtown Keene, New Hampshire is as New England as it gets!
 See for yourself in the video and post below and then plan your own adventure to explore all the city has to offer!

 Welcome to my site and my very first blog post on Downtown Keene, New Hampshire!
 I am excited to begin this journey and look forward to sharing my New Hampshire experiences with you.
 Your comments and suggestions are welcomed and encouraged as I begin to add content to the site.

 I would especially encourage you to read my “About Me” page to learn why I started this blog and what my hopes are for it.
 I have been a New Hampshire Citizen since 1990 when I moved across the Connecticut River from my birthplace in Brattleboro, Vt.
 We have much to explore here in the Granite State, mountains, lakes, trails, biking, skiing, ocean beaches, historical sites and much more.
 I have definitely only scratched the surface while living here and look forward to chronicling this journey.

 I will do my best to minimize spelling and grammatical errors.
 Thank goodness for spellcheck and a few other tools I have learned about thus far!
 My aim is to provide quality content over quantity.

 Let’s start by introducing you to my hometown of Keene, New Hampshire.
 In particular, I’d like to focus on our beautiful downtown!
 It has been a great place to raise a family, work, live, and explore.
 It will make a great place to start this journey and a focus for the next few posts.
 Obviously, it is the place I am most familiar with and have explored the most.

 When you first come to Keene, you can’t help but notice our WIDE main street!
 I have seen it listed as the widest main street in all of America.